 |Day 1||Day 2||Day 3||Day 4||--||--||rest period||--||--||--||--||rest period|

-Prior to initiating any cycle of therapy with Bortezomib in combination with melphalan and prednisone:
+Prior to initiating any cycle of therapy with Bortezomib for Injection in combination with melphalan and prednisone:

 - Platelet count should be at least 70 x 109/L and the absolute neutrophil count (ANC) should be at least 1 x 109/L